fmidev/weather-satellites-nwc-saf-pps/README.md

 ## Configuration

 Configuration should be mounted to the internal `/config` directory.
+In addition to the normal PPS configurations, there are two special required files, described below.

 ### `/config/env-variables`

-This file contains the PPS environment variables.
-Which are plenty.
+This file contains the PPS environment variables, normally which are set in `source_me.bash` file of PPS.
+These variables are plenty.
 The only that might need modification is `DATA_DIR`, which should point to the parent directory of `export/`, `import/`, `intermediate/`, `static/` and `tmp/` directories.

 ### `run_pps.yaml`